itsrever/custom-integration-docs/README.md

 ## Authentication

 In order to ensure that the data of our customers is safe, authentication is required for all the endpoints.
-Thus, all endpoints should require a header with the following structure:
+Thus, all endpoints should include a header with the following structure:

 ```
 X-rever-api-key : <api_key>